Ukrainian troops enter Kherson city after Russia retreats

 Shoigu agreed and gave the order.

-The initial announcement drew skepticism from Ukraine's government, which previously voiced concern that a withdrawal of Russian troops from Kherson city could be a Kremlin ploy to lure Ukrainian forces into the city.
+The initial announcement drew skepticism from Ukraine's government, which previously voiced concern that a troop withdrawal there could be a Kremlin ploy to lure Ukrainian forces into the city.

-Ukrainian Defense Minister Oleksii Reznikov told Reuters in an interview on Thursday he believed it would take "as a minimum, one week" for Russian forces to leave the city and that Moscow still has some 40,000 troops in the region.
+On Thursday, Ukrainian Defense Minister Oleksii Reznikov told Reuters he believed it would take "as a minimum, one week" for Russian forces to leave the city and that Moscow still had some 40,000 troops in the region.

+But the Russians completed the withdrawal across the river from Kherson city less than 48 hours after announcing the move.

-The Russian withdrawal is widely believed to be a blow to Putin's war effort in Ukraine — a view underscored by the Russian leader's continued silence on the pullback.
+The Russian pullback is widely believed to be a blow to Putin's war effort in Ukraine — a view underscored by the Russian leader's continued silence on the pullback.

-The city was the first and only major city seized by Russian forces since they launched their invasion in February.

-In September, Putin presided over a lavish Kremlin ceremony in which he illegally annexed the broader Kherson region and three other Ukrainian territories into the Russian Federation — claiming the lands were now Russia's "forever."

 Charles Maynes reported from Moscow, Ashley Westerman from Kyiv.